-1. Securitisation exposures include PTCs originated by the Bank as well as PTCs purchased in case of third party originated securitisation transactions.
+^{1.} Securitisation exposures include PTCs originated by the Bank as well as PTCs purchased in case of third party originated securitisation transactions.

 iii.
-Risk weight bands break-up of securitisation exposures retained or purchased and the related capital charge at March 31, 2018 iv.
-Securitisation exposures deducted from capital at March 31, 2018
+Risk weight bands break-up of securitisation exposures retained or purchased and the related capital charge at March 31, 2019